Florida Books: The Best Books Set in the Sunshine State

 This novel covers 110 years of Florida history in 400 pages as you watch the vast wilderness of 1858 transition into real estate wealth by 1968.
 You’ll watch the state’s evolution through three generations of the MacIvey family, starting with Tobias, who brought his wife and infant son to the swampy new frontier of Florida to start a new life.
 They start as very poor farmers, but work their way into being cattlemen, also known as Crackers at the time, for the sound of their whip as they rounded up cattle.

 Two generations later, Solomon is saddened to realize how much of the beautiful land was spoiled and exploited by human greed.
-In between these generations, the family faces endless challenges and will introduce you to a fascinating cast of side characters.
+In between these generations, the family faces endless challenges and introduces you to a fascinating cast of side characters.

 Read Around the USA – Books Set in Other States